luka1983/beer_tc/README.md

 Although sharing similar system architecture to [brew pi](https://github.com/BrewPi/), this project is completely independent and created from scratch.

+Until all hardware elements are in place, Atmega will be controlled with raspberry pi via serial interface

+## Directory Structure

+* web_server - Contains sources for web server and services running on it
+* rpi - Contains sources of the raspberry pi
+* src - Contains sources for the AVR

 ## Board documentation

 Board documentation can be found here: https://www.arduino.cc/en/Main/arduinoBoardProMini